-After five years of development, the Middle English Text Series (METS) is thrilled to announce the launch of its new website.
-This landmark digital resource, designed to improve access to Middle English literature, celebrates a modernized platform that will serve the needs of a growing global audience of students, scholars, and medieval enthusiasts.
+After five years of development, the Middle English Text Series (METS) is thrilled to announce the launch of its new website and digital edition.
+This landmark digital resource, designed to improve access to Middle English and related literature, celebrates a modernized platform that will serve the needs of a growing global audience of students, scholars, and medieval enthusiasts.

-On November 1, more than 60 faculty members, students, and medieval literature fans gathered for a virtual launch party, marking the occasion and exploring the site’s features.
-This was followed by an in-person celebration in the Rossell Hope Robbins Library, a fitting home for the project, which has been a cornerstone of medieval studies at the University of Rochester since its establishment in 1987.
-The METS initiative began in 1990 as a collaboration between the Robbins Library, the University of Rochester, and the Teaching Association for Medieval Studies.
+On November 1, more than 60 faculty members, students, staff, and medieval literature fans gathered for a virtual launch party, marking the occasion and exploring the site’s features.
+This was followed by an in-person celebration in the Rossell Hope Robbins Library, a fitting home for the project, as it's been a cornerstone of medieval studies at the University of Rochester since its establishment in 1987.
+The METS initiative began in 1990 as a collaboration between the Robbins Library, the Department of English, and the Teaching Association for Medieval Studies.
 Now, with a redesigned website, METS is set to inspire new generations of readers and researchers alike.

 In partnership with Cast Iron Coding, the METS team focused on improving functionality and accessibility to accommodate the growing number of visitors each year.
 The site, which hosts over 1,000 texts and receives more than half a million visits annually, now includes mobile compatibility, TEI/XML markups, and improved accessibility features.
 Plans are already underway to enhance accessibility for users with visual and hearing impairments, ensuring an inclusive experience for all visitors.

 Creating this resource was a collaborative process.
-Faculty and students worked together to carefully edit and digitize each text, meeting the high standards of scholarship while adapting to the digital format.
+Faculty, staff, and students worked together to carefully edit and prepare each text for print and digital publication, meeting high standards of scholarship while adapting to the digital format.
 For managing editor Pamela Yee, the launch event was a gratifying reminder of the project’s impact: “It was really gratifying to see [that] during the launch everyone's comments in the chat were so supportive.”

 She continued, “It feels like the medievalists who use this site are really excited about our new features and are really excited to bring this into the classroom so that we can share it with their students as well.”